spanners/dissertation/meetings/leon/thirteen.markdown

     (t, (x, y))

-in JSON (so it's more like
-`{{uniq-userid: {125125, (67, 321)}}, {uniq-userid: {125126, (67, 322)}} ...}`)
+for every mouse move, producing a list in JSON (so it's more like `{{uniq-userid: {125125, (67, 321)}}, {uniq-userid: {125126, (67, 322)}} ...}`)
-and this is awesome :)

 I am ready to demo this (See Action 1.)